 The Riazzi Substation will be located at the corner of Boundary and Joncaire streets in Panther Hollow, set back from those roadways.
 A neighborhood with longstanding roots, Panther Hollow remains an appealing place to live, with convenient trail access, proximity to cultural and educational amenities, and homeowners who have called this corner of Oakland home for decades.
 Duquesne Light has an important role to play in the communities we serve; not least of which is to be a good, safe neighbor.
 The Riazzi Substation is more than critical infrastructure, it is an investment in the community.
 It will feature proven technology, industry-leading safety measures, and a façade that incorporates an aesthetic design to appeal visually to those passing by.
 Most important, this substation will enable Duquesne Light to continue to maintain reliable, affordable and safe delivery of energy to the residents and businesses in the area.

 Construction for the substation structure and property is expected to begin in December 2019 and to end in December 2020 – with some associated underground work in the area continuing through April of 2021.
 Traffic on Boundary and Joncaire streets may be impacted.
 We’re working to ensure this impact is as minimal as possible.
 The latest construction and traffic updates are below.

 The construction work schedule can be found here.

 For your safety, please be advised this is an active construction site and as such, there are workers, trucks and other equipment accessing the property and surrounding area.
-As crews begin grading and foundation work, such as drilling and pouring concrete, there may be an increase in traffic.
 Please use caution as you travel through the area.

-Please check back for the latest construction & traffic updates.
+Please check back for the latest construction and traffic updates.